Person painting a wall with a roller in a bright room

 HomeDIY

+The gap between a homeowner’s paint job and a pro’s is decided before the can is even open.
+By the time the roller touches the wall, the outcome is mostly locked in — which is why the people who do this for a living spend more time prepping and choosing the right tools than actually painting.
 A great paint job depends more on prep and technique than on the paint itself.
-With the right roller, a proper primer and the “W” technique while keeping a wet edge, anyone can get an even, mark-free wall.
-Here’s the step-by-step plus the tricks the pros use so the roller passes don’t show.
+With the right roller, a proper primer, and the “W” technique kept over a wet edge, anyone can pull an even, mark-free finish off a wall.
+Below is how to paint a wall step by step, plus the tricks the pros use so the roller passes never show.

 What you’ll need